victsomie/hello-world/README.md

 # hello-world
 Kickstart on github!

-At the verge of a new creation.
+I should begin strongly at the verge of a new creation.

 The greatest inspiration is inborn.